Wolves have come home to Colorado.

 Wolves have long stirred strong emotions in this country and still do.
 The idea of bringing wolves back to Colorado generates passionate support as well as die-hard opposition.
 Yet from an ecological standpoint, wolves belong here.
-And the science is clear: we can manage their introduction effectively.
+And the science is clear: we can manage their presence effectively.

 The History

-Wolf Restoration in Colorado
+Support Wolf Restoration

 There is no question that wolves cause profound change in the behavior of their prey and improve prey population health, creating other positive effects in their environment.